prefilled forms with salesforce

 Note that you often need to keep track of some unique identifiers that will let you link the submitted response back to the original record in Salesforce.
 Sometimes an email address can serve this purpose, but it’s often better to rely on a more unique identifier, like Salesforce’s internal record IDs.
 Those IDs are long and meaningless to the recipient and don’t need to be visible in the form, so for the form in this tutorial, we’ll add a hidden field to store the Contact ID for the recipient from Salesforce.

-2. Configure the Salesforce Connector
+2. Configure the Salesforce connector

 This is how the form will “close the loop” and update records in Salesforce.
-The hidden field we defined in step 1 will store the record’s unique ID, we will configure the connector to look-up which record to update based on this field value.
+The hidden field we defined in Step 1 will store the record’s unique ID, we will configure the connector to look up which record to update based on this field value.

 Here’s how the connector setup will look:

-After connecting and enabling the connector, set-up your first lookup.
+After connecting and enabling the connector, set up your first lookup.

-In this screenshot, we’re telling the connector to look up a contact by the contact ID, then to prefill the form with that contact’s information.
+In this screenshot, we’re telling the connector to look up a contact by the contact ID, and then to prefill the form with that contact’s information.

 You’ll also need to map fields to specify which Salesforce fields match with which fields in your form.